 See also: Husky Trekking with Spruce Island Husky

-Before you train any command, he/she needs to respond to his/her name and have good recall.
-To teach your dog his/her name, increase your pitch every time you say it.
+Before you train any command, they need to respond to their name and have good recall.
+To teach your dog their name, increase your pitch every time you say it.
 Your dog should pay attention to the change in tone and look at you.
-Praise him/her and give a treat (repeat regularly).
+Praise them and give a treat (repeat regularly).

 Recall

 Here is where you need high-value or particularly stinky treats.
-Now that your dog knows his/her name, increase the pitch of your voice and shout your dog's name + “Come!”
+Now that your dog knows their name, increase the pitch of your voice and shout your dog's name + "Come!"

-With some high-value treats in your hand, he/she should come straight to you, praise and reward.
+With some high-value treats in hand, they should come straight to you, be praised, and be rewarded.

-If he/she isn’t food-orientated, use a ball or toy he/she loves.
+If they aren't food-oriented, use a ball or toy they love.
 Use the same principle.
-You need to be more exciting than anything else going on!
+You need to be more exciting than anything else!

 Keep commands simple.
 One or two words are more likely to give you the result you are looking for.